Estimated reading time: 16 minutes

 40’s Retirement Savings Goals

-Besides Manulife I also recommend Sun Life Go which I have for my work benefits and Policy Me.
+Besides Manulife, I also recommend Sun Life for my work benefits and Policy Me.

 50’s Retirement Savings Goals

-50’s retirement goals are to continue monitoring our investments, invest more, visit estate planning, and will to see if there are any changes that need to be made.
+50s retirement goals are to continue monitoring our investments, invest more, visit estate planning, and will to see if any changes need to be made.

 Ensure we are on track financially according to our financial plan with our advisor.

-Downsize our belongings and buy a small country home away from the city so we can raise chickens and live happily ever after.:P
+Downsize our belongings and buy a small country home away from the city so we can raise chickens and live happily ever after.

-If you’re someone who has a cottage consider selling it if you don’t use or move into it permanently.
+If you’re someone with a cottage, consider selling it if you don’t use it or move into it permanently.

-The idea is to make a clean break from the fast-life and settle into something comfortable and peaceful.
+The idea is to take a clean break from the fast life and settle into something comfortable and peaceful.

-No rules, no rush plus leaving less for your children or power of attorney to sell in the event you have lots of stuff is helpful.
+No rules, no rush, and leaving less for your children or power of attorney to sell if you have lots of stuff is helpful.

 60’s Retirement Goals

-60’s retirement goals I believe you will see me continue working until 63 and then go in on a part-time basis.
-This would get me over $125/hr based on the year and possibly benefits but that’s something I plan to discuss with my employer.
+This would get me over $125/hr based on the year and possible benefits, but I plan to discuss that with my employer.

-I also want to find out if my health benefits continue after retirement as some do. (fingers crossed).
+As some do, I also want to find out if my health benefits continue after retirement. (fingers crossed).

-As well, if all goes well this blog will be running and I get to come back and read this post to update it to let you know how things unraveled for us.
+If all goes well, this blog will be running, and I get to come back and read this post to update it to let you know how things unraveled for us.

-Don’t be that person who thinks everything will be good in the end when you could die today.
+Don’t be that person who thinks everything will be good at the end when you could die today.

 Estate Planning And Revisiting It Often

-Lastly, I want to talk about estate planning and the importance of it.
-I know I’ve discussed it before on the blog but it’s fitting for this blog topic.
+Lastly, I want to talk about estate planning and its importance.
+I’ve discussed it before on the blog, but it fits this blog topic.

 You don’t need to spend $1000 as we did to have a lawyer sit with us to build our Will and Power of Attorney.
 That was our choice.

-Canadian Legal Wills allows people to create common legal documents in a very easy, convenient, private, secure, and cost-effective manner, without the need to pay the high expenses of a lawyer.
+Canadian Legal Wills allows people to create standard legal documents in a straightforward, convenient, private, secure, and cost-effective manner without paying a lawyer’s high expenses.